-Inguinal hernias (see Hernias of the Abdominal Wall) develop most often in male neonates, particularly if they are premature.
-About 10% of inguinal hernias are bilateral.
+Inguinal hernias (see Hernias of the Abdominal Wall) develop most often in male neonates, particularly if they are premature (in which case the incidence is about 10%).
+The right side is affected most commonly, and about 10% of inguinal hernias are bilateral.
 Because inguinal hernias can become incarcerated, repair should be done shortly after diagnosis.
 For premature infants, repair typically is not done until they have reached a weight of 2 kg.
 In contrast, umbilical hernias rarely become incarcerated, close spontaneously after several years, and do not ordinarily need surgical repair.

-In neonates, gastric perforations are often spontaneous and may be due to a congenital defect in the stomach wall, usually along the greater curvature.
-The abdomen suddenly becomes distended, and massive pneumoperitoneum is seen on abdominal x-ray.
-Treatment with corticosteroids increases risk of this disorder.
-Giving an H2 blocker raises the gastric pH in premature infants and may reduce risk by inhibiting HCl production.
+In neonates, gastric perforations are often spontaneous and typically occur in the first week of life.
+Although this is overall an uncommon occurrence, perforation is more common among premature than full-term infants.
+The etiology is uncertain, but the perforation may be due to a congenital defect in the stomach wall, usually along the greater curvature.
+The abdomen suddenly becomes distended, infants develop respiratory distress, and massive pneumoperitoneum is seen on abdominal x-ray.
+This disorder has a high mortality rate (25%), which is even greater in premature infants (60%).
 Prognosis is usually good after surgical repair of the perforation.

 Mesenteric arterial occlusion:

 Mural thrombi or emboli may occlude a mesenteric artery after high placement of an umbilical artery catheter.
 Such an occurrence is extremely rare but can cause extensive intestinal infarction requiring surgery and intestinal resection.